richardbeare/RConsortiumSwig/implementation_phase2.md

 swig infrastructure, such as registration of appropriate wrapper names, rather than replacing later and use of built in calls to return names of accessors.

+## Documentation

+There has proved to be less need for increased documentation than expected, as the project has evolved into a combination of essential bug fixes as well as refactoring.
+The content of the PRs, issues and this document will form the basis of documentation for enumeration framework as soon as maintainers have approved the PR.